Joey Wendle Preview, Player Props: Marlins vs. Astros

-On Tuesday, Joey Wendle (batting .133 in his past 10 games) and the Miami Marlins play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 6:40 PM ET.
+Joey Wendle -- with a slugging percentage of .207 in his past 10 games (including zero home runs) -- will be in action for the Miami Marlins versus the Houston Astros, with Justin Verlander on the mound, on August 16 at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Yankees.
+He had a one-hit performance in his most recent game (1-for-3) against the Astros.

 Joey Wendle Game Info & Props vs. the Astros